 Dweck has been researching mindset, performance and motivation for 40 years.
 Her key finding is that if you believe your intelligence and talent are fixed (what she calls a ‘fixed’ mindset), your main motivation will be to look good and you will avoid challenges and feedback that might tarnish your image; whereas if you believe you can develop your ability (a ‘growth’ mindset), you will value learning, relish challenges, welcome feedback and keep going through setbacks.

 The fixed/growth mindset distinction has a lot of useful implications for management, parenting, education, and personal development.
 We’ll look at some of these in future articles.
-For now, there’s an excellent graphical summary of the idea by Nigel Holmes, and this article from the Stanford Alumni Magazine is a good introduction to Carol Dweck’s work.
+For now, there’s an excellent graphical summary of the idea by Nigel Holmes, and this interview is a good introduction to Carol Dweck’s work.

 Plus, here’s a short video interview with Carol Dweck where she explains the origin of her curiosity about the two mindsets: